DIYScience/DIYScience/README.md

 Who are we?
 -----------
 ‘DIY Science’ is a broad term that includes any initiative that tries to engage with science from a grassroots, non-institutional position: diybio community labs, civic environmental monitoring projects, patient activism groups, bioart collectives, interdisciplinary science hacking communities etc.
-Connect with the network here: https://groups.google.com/forum/#!forum/diyscience
+We are a growing network - connect with us here: https://groups.google.com/forum/#!forum/diyscience

 What are we going to work on?